Project

 BACKGROUND

-Energy efficiency is less expensive, yields larger economic returns, results in greater social benefits, and promises superior environmental performance to all other available energy resources.
-It also presents a unique opportunity to alleviate inequitable home energy cost burdens that disproportionately impact low-income and Black communities.
+Energy efficiency is less expensive, yields larger economic returns, results in greater social benefits like improved indoor comfort and air quality, and promises superior environmental performance to all other available energy resources.
+It also presents a unique opportunity to alleviate inequitable home energy cost burdens that disproportionately impact low-income communities.
 Because energy efficiency can meet a large portion of South Carolina’s foreseeable energy needs, it should be treated as the resource of first resort.
 Unfortunately, this cleanest, lowest-cost resource is woefully underutilized in our state.

 South Carolina’s electricity providers have launched energy efficiency programs that have begun to achieve substantial energy savings throughout our state, but they are lagging far behind the nation’s leading utilities.
 The Conservation League will continue to monitor the utilities’ implementation of efficiency programs with an eye towards maximizing savings achievements, cost-effectiveness, and transparency.
 We will also continue to support the adoption of policies aimed at helping more families and businesses cut their energy costs, while simultaneously creating local jobs and mitigating environmental impacts.

 South Carolina has an opportunity to use energy efficiency to keep electricity demand from growing and prevent the construction of billions of dollars of risky new fossil-fuel power plants.
-South Carolinians already have some of the highest home energy costs in the country, and many of us are paying hundreds of dollars per year for the failed nuclear expansion project at VC Summer.
-We should all demand that our utilities fully utilize cost-effective energy efficiency first, instead of rushing to build expensive new power plants that come with volatile fuel costs and serious harms to public health and the environment.
+South Carolinians already have some of the highest home energy costs in the country.
+Many of us continue to pay hundreds of dollars per year for the failed nuclear expansion project at V.C.
+Summer.
+We should all demand that our utilities fully utilize cost-effective energy efficiency first, instead of rushing to build expensive new power plants that are exposed to fuel cost volatility and pose serious harms to public health and the environment.